 Recalling that Paragraph 6 of resolution 12/11 allowed other CPCs develop their fleets in compliance with a properly introduced fleet development plan.
 This was IOTC taking note of the interests of the developing coastal States, in particular 'Small Island' developing States and territories whose economies depend largely on fisheries.
 However these plans were only valid if introduced to the IOTC by 31 December 2009 and were required to include inter alia, the type, size, gear and origin of the vessels intended as well as the programming (precise calendar for the forthcoming 10 years) of their introduction into the fisheries.
 As a consequence it is possible to calculate the total capacity increase envisaged in these fleet development plans: this amounted to 418,749 tonnes.
 As a consequence, the Reference Capacity for 2013 was no longer 576,163 tonnes but, instead, 993,662; or a total increase in the reference capacity (relative to the 2006 baseline) of some 172%.
 Against a backdrop of an increasing trend in F and a declining trend in B for the 3 main tropical species, yellowfin, skipjack and bigeye, such an increase seems incompatible with the principles of fisheries management.
-That being said, it is important to recall that 1) not alone did the active capacity not increase to the new reference capacity of 993,662 tonnes, on the contrary it declined by 10% relative to 2006 to 516,233 tonnes, and 2) further, had the capacity increased during the interval and had, as a consequence, the fishing mortality increased in any of the year after 2006 such that Fyear>2006 > FMSY then under the terms of resolution 13/10 the IOTC Scientific Committee were required to apply the interim reference points in the provision of advice on the status of stocks as well as when making recommendations for management measures.
+That being said, it is important to recall that 1) not alone did the active capacity not increase to the new reference capacity increased during the interval and had, as a consequence, the fishing mortality increased in any of the year after 2006 such that Fyear>2006 > FMSY then under the terms of resolution 13/10 the IOTC Scientific Committee were required to apply the interim reference points in the provision of advice on the status of stocks as well as when making recommendations for management measures.
 In respect to the latter the IOTC Scientific Committee was required to take account of the specific objectives, namely that it aimed at ending overfishing with a high probability in as short a period as possible.